 Telling my stories through Dear Laurel is my small but mighty contribution to work towards moving away from the harmful messaging for women and girls by telling new stories of myth and magic, with kindness always a key message.
 I am constantly learning and growing myself though.
 I know I have made many mistakes along the way, but I am proud to say I am an active participant of change open to continuously learning more on the topic of progressive and inclusive equality.
 When we know better, we do better.

 Below are some current Canadian Government links on Women’s Rights and Human Rights.
 They read very well, but there is more work to be done, especially for Indigenous Women, Black Women and all marginalized people and communities in our country.
 I’ve included some other links I found really informative and will continue to share and add to the list If my story resonates with you and you have a similar message that is appropriate for my readers, I’d love to share your website link.
-Please note that this was written in 2019 and will continue to update it.
+I started this list in 2019 and will continue to update it.
 If you see anything out of date or something no longer appropriate, please contact me to let me know.